Ayushpatel2026/MovieWhiz/README.md

 - **Google Cloud Firestore**
   - We selected Firestore as our NoSQL database for its scalability, real-time capabilities, and flexible data model.

+#### Testing

+- **Jest** - testing framework for unit and integration testing
+- **Supertest** - This was used to test the backend API endpoints as it provides a convenient way to send HTTP requests to our API.

 #### Authentication

 - **Firebase Auth**